Do Home Health Aides Work Full Time or Part Time Hours?

 Is Overtime Common?

 Many full-time aides work more than 40 hours per week because there is so much demand for assistance.
 In New York, there are more than one million elderly people, and many of them don’t want to live in nursing homes.
-That’s why home health caregivers are in demand in every borough.
+That’s why home caregivers are in demand in every borough.

 Working overtime can be great because it allows you to boost your career and save up some money.
 However, you have to maintain a good work-life balance to prevent burnout.
 When you reach out to Parent Care, let us know if you’re interested in overtime work.
 We’ll make sure your schedule is balanced and doesn’t put your health at risk.